How To: Ride at Night - Rookie To Rider

 If you commute by motorcycle in the winter then you will be no stranger to riding in the dark, but even if you’re a fair-weather biker it’s always best practice to know how to handle any environment on your machine – including night riding.

-It may seem obvious not to wear a dark visor out at night, but sometimes you just end up coming home later than expected after a sunny day’s ride, and believe me when I say that riding in a blacked-out visor at night is not something you want to experience for yourself if you can help it!
+It may seem obvious not to wear a dark visor out at night, but sometimes you just end up coming home later than expected after a sunny day’s ride.
 It’s always worth bringing a spare clear visor along for the journey just in case.

 Also remember that the temperature will drop significantly while riding at night.
 When packing your clear visor, throw some glove liners and a face/neck warmer in your kit too – you won’t regret it!